 If you spend too much time writing and need a boost, pick up a book.
 Pick a big book and hack through it paragraphs, pages or chapters at a time when you find yourself in a writing rut.

-Read a variety of things.
-Just like with everything else, variety is the key to success.
+Read a variety of things!
 So pick up some literature if you don't have any.
 Add some genre-fiction junk to your literature collection and just let the book and the author take you into her world.
 Keep a notebook nearby and write down any stray bits of information that pass through your head that can be used later for a plot.

 By the same token, you can read bubblews, hubpages, blogs, comic books- anything and everything.